Melampitta: Breeding

 The breeding behaviour of the melampittas is only known in any detail for the lesser melampitta.
 All that is known of the breeding of the greater melampitta are reports from local people that it builds a nest that is a basket of vines suspended in the limestone sinkholes that it roosts in.
 There is also some evidence that it may be territorial.

 The lesser melampitta is known to start nesting in the dry season and continue into the beginning of the wet.
 The nest is a closed dome shape constructed out of live green moss.
-This makes the melampittas the only bird family in the core Corvoidea that have domed nests instead of cup nests, having evolved from cup nesting ancestors, which is itself a reversal of that group's evolution from the assumed dom-nesting passerine ancestors.
+This makes the melampittas the only bird family in the core Corvoidea that have domed nests instead of cup nests, which is a reversal of that group's evolution of cup nests from dome-nesting passerine ancestors.
 The nest that has been described was found 2 m from the ground on the side of a tree fern, with nesting material woven into the bark and attached to dead fronds of the tree fern to secure it.
 Both parents will approach their nest on foot, only flying up to the nest when directly below it, but on leaving they will fly 10 to 15 m before landing on the ground.
 The species has also been recording chasing grey-streaked honeyeaters away from their nests.
 The female lays a single chalky white and slightly speckled egg, which measures 27.7 to 30.2 × 22.6 to 23.9 mm, and undertakes all the incubation duties.
 The incubation is quite long for a small passerine, lasting around 27 days, during which the male will feed the female.
 Both sexes feed the single chick, which is hatched covered in downy feathers.
 Unlike their relatives in the birds of paradise family, which feed their chicks by regurgitation, the parents feed the chick whole food that has not been swallowed.
 The chick takes up to 35 days to fledge, a long time for passerines.

 Status

 Neither species of melampitta are believed to be threatened with extinction.
 The greater melampitta is not generally common across New Guinea, but appears to be relatively common in its preferred habitat type when that habitat is studied.
-During a camera-trapping study of ground birds undertaken in central New Guinea it was the second most commonly photographed species of bird after the New Guinea woodcock.
 The lesser melampitta is less restricted in its habitat requirements and is common over a large area.
+During a camera-trapping study of ground birds undertaken in central New Guinea the lesser melampitta was the second most commonly photographed species of bird after the New Guinea woodcock.
 Because of this, and the fact that their habitat is not considered to be threatened and their populations are considered to be stable, both species are listed as least concern by the International Union for Conservation of Nature.